FOSS4GAcademy/GST104FOSS4GLabs/Module 3 Lab/QGIS 2.8 and Inkscape 0.91/Module 3 Lab.md

 	+ Stroke style tab
 		+ Width: 0.5 mm
 			+ To give the appearance of a heiarchy in the map, we are making the interior neatlines .25mm thinner than the map’s neatline.
-69. Select both the Alaska neatline and the map neatline.
+69. Select the Alaska neatline *then select* the map neatline.
 70. Open the Align and Distribute panel and do the following:
-	+ Relative to: Selection
+	+ Relative to: Last selected
 	+ Click Align bottom edges button
 	+ Click Align left edges button
 71. Move the Alaska state and label if it no longer is inside the neatline, or, make the neatline larger.
 It may be useful to re-group the Alaska state and label so you can move it as one unit.
 Your Alaska neatline should look similar to the figure below.